Kilonova24/Novafield/README.md

 * Sense Star Stuff Improved

 Exit the game.
+In the left pane of MO2, click the CK Mods dropdown.
+You should see seven empty mods.
+Double click the red Overwrite tab at the bottom of the left pane.
+Manually drag the Creations you just installed to their empty plugins.
+Deimog's files are the three sfbgs019 files.
+At Hell's Gate files are the four kgcdoom files and the take your time file at the bottom.
+The Perfect Recipe's files are the eight sfbgs00c files.

-In MO2, click the blue Refresh button on the top.
+Make sure you check the now installed plugins.
+Click the blue Refresh button on the top.
 Click the Sort button on the Plugins tab under Novafield.
 If it successfully sorts, you are good to click Run and start a new game.

 I recommend making a save and quitting the game after you leave the Alternate Start area.
 Some mods will not load until you quit and reload the game.